Food allergy: Atopy

 Food allergies develop more easily in people with the atopic syndrome, a very common combination of diseases: allergic rhinitis and conjunctivitis, eczema, and asthma.
 The syndrome has a strong inherited component; a family history of allergic diseases can be indicative of the atopic syndrome.

 Cross-reactivity

 Some children who are allergic to cow's milk protein also show a cross-sensitivity to soy-based products.
 Some infant formulas have their milk and soy proteins hydrolyzed, so when taken by infants, their immune systems do not recognize the allergen and they can safely consume the product.
 Hypoallergenic infant formulas can be based on proteins partially predigested to a less antigenic form.
 Other formulas, based on free amino acids, are the least antigenic and provide complete nutritional support in severe forms of milk allergy.

 Crustaceans (shrimp, crab, lobster, etc.) and molluscs (mussel, oyster, scallop, squid, octopus, snail, etc.) are different invertebrate classes, but the allergenic protein tropomyosin is present and responsible for cross-reactivity.

 People with latex allergy often also develop allergies to bananas, kiwifruit, avocados, and some other foods.

+In some cases, allergic symptoms may occur upon first ingestion of a particular food due to IgE cross-reactivity: prior sensitization to structurally similar proteins from other sources leads the immune system to recognize homologous proteins in the newly consumed food as allergens.